Cigarettes After Sex (album)

-Cigarettes After Sex is the debut studio album by American ambient pop band Cigarettes After Sex.
+Cigarettes After Sex is the debut studio album by American dream pop band Cigarettes After Sex.
 It was released on June 9, 2017, by Partisan Records and received positive reviews from critics.

-As of May 2018, it had sold over 20,000 copies in United Kingdom.
+As of May 2018, it had sold over 20,000 copies in the United Kingdom.

+Recording

+The recording sessions for Cigarettes After Sex took place in 2015, in Brooklyn, New York, with most songs being recorded live with a small audience.

+Promotion

+"K." was released on December 1, 2016 as the album's lead single.
+Along with the announcement of their album, "Apocalypse" was released on March 20, 2017 as its second single.
+"Each Time You Fall in Love" was released on May 16, 2017 as the third single from Cigarettes After Sex, along with dates for its accompanying World Tour.
+"Sweet" was released as the fourth single from the album on August 29, 2017.